Free Moose Crochet Pattern: Easy Flip Flop Amigurumi Tutorial

 The Flip Flop Moose crochet pattern has been designed using Premier Yarns Parfait Chunky.
 This chenille style light super bulky weight (6) yarn makes some of the most soft, squishy lovable animals.
 Feel free to experiment with your favourite Amigurumi yarns as well!
-Check out this post for some guidelines on how.
-The pattern is shown using 15mm safety eyes, from Suncatcher Craft Eyes.
-For those of you wanting to sell or gift to kids under 3, the pattern also includes a video link for embroidering sleepy eyes.
+Check out this scrap buster post for some ideas on how to make the most of your existing yarn stash.

-Check out the Flip Flop Moose crochet pattern below or grab the inexpensive ad-free PDF on Ravelry or Etsy
+Check out the Flip Flop Moose crochet pattern below or grab the inexpensive ad-free PDF on Ravelry or Etsy .
+I appreciate your support!

 Want to stay up to date on all the Darling Maple Designs happenings?
 Then be sure to subscribe to my newsletter ❤